-In current law, political subdivisions - municipal corporations, townships, or counties - proposing tax increment financing (TIF) incentive districts are required to provide notice to the owner of each parcel within the proposed incentive districts, before adopting the TIF ordinance or resolution.
-The notice is to include a map of the proposed district with an overlay.
-The bill further states that an owner of real property located in a proposed TIF district, whose entire parcel is not within the overlay, may exclude the property from the district by submitting a written response that conforms to any content requirements included in the notice.
+H.B.
+198 amends the requirement in current law that political subdivisions - municipal corporations, townships, or counties - proposing tax increment financing (TIF) incentive districts must provide notice to the owner of each parcel within the proposed incentive districts, before adopting the TIF ordinance or resolution.
+The bill adds that the notice is to include a map of the proposed district with an overlay.
+It further states that an owner of real property located in a proposed TIF district, whose entire parcel is not within the overlay, may exclude the property from the district by submitting a written response that conforms to any content requirements included in the notice.